prof-rossetti/nyu-info-2335-201706/projects/crud-app/project.md

   1. Implement a single "handler" function to recognize the chosen operation and invoke one of a handful of new operation-specific functions to perform the chosen operation.
 For example, if the user chooses "Create", have your "handler" function invoke a function called `create_product()` to print the name of the chosen operation.
   1. Handle invalid operation inputs by displaying a helpful message like "Unrecognized Operation.
 Please choose one of: 'List', 'Show', 'Create', 'Update', or 'Destroy'."

-After demonstrating your ability to properly prompt the user for inputs, you can feel free to comment-out all your user input-related code as you move on to testing the remaining functionality.
+After demonstrating your ability to properly prompt the user for inputs, feel free to comment-out all your user input-related code as you move on to implementing and testing the remaining functionality.
 If you do, remember to un-comment the input-related code and hook it back up to the remaining functionality once implemented.

 #### Checkpoint II - Reading and Writing to CSV File